jappeace/Gapl/readme.md

 #General agent programming language
-The idea is to create a groovy dsl that works simliar to 2apl.
+The idea is to create a groovy DSL that works similar to 2apl.
-2apl uses prolog to design its code, however I thought it would look syntasticly a lot better in a groovy dsl.
+2apl uses prolog to design its code, however I thought it would look syntastic a lot better in a groovy DSL.

-Using a groovy dsl has the added advantage of having the entire groovy code base behind you in the DSL, and Groovy is increadibly easy to understand Python level easy.
+Using a groovy DSL has the added advantage of having the entire groovy code base behind you in the DSL, and Groovy is incredibly easy to understand Python level easy.

-## Design overview:
+## Design overview
 (not completed)
 So the main idea is that you have a `java/groovy/scala/any jvm langauge that can use jars` project and you import this library to load your own defined